 Let us embark upon a journey to find out the true nature of each of these terms in detail.

-First, let us start with what the word inventory vs stock means in a literal sense.
+First, let us start with what the word inventory and stock mean in a literal sense.
 Inventory comprises three parts -the first part includes the value of all the finished products that the company can sell directly to the intended customer base.

-- For a company like IKEA, the finished product is the furniture that is showcased in stores and sold to the customers, the second part includes the value of all the work-in-progress products that are currently in processing stage and the company intends to convert them into a final product soon.
+- For a company like IKEA, the finished product is the furniture that is showcased in stores and sold to the customers.
+The second part includes the value of all the work-in-progress inventory that is currently in the processing stage.
+The company intends to convert them into a final product soon.

-- For IKEA the work-in-progress product will be the furniture products still needs some processing before they can make it to the store and be sold to the customers.
-And finally, the third part is the raw material which includes all the basic input components that are required to manufacture the final product.
+- For IKEA, the work-in-progress product will be the furniture products that still need some processing before they can make it to the store and sell to the customers.
+And finally, the third part is the raw material, which includes all the basic input components that are required to manufacture the final product.

 - Then how does the manufacturing cycle work?
-First, the company acquires the raw material from its suppliers, then the raw material undergoes several stages of processing during which it is referred to as work-in-progress product and finally when all the processing is completed, the finished product is floated into the market in order to be sold to the customers.
+First, the company acquires the raw material from its suppliers.
+Then the raw material undergoes several stages of processing during which it is referred to as a work-in-progress product.
+Finally, when all the processing completes, IKEA floats the finished product to the market for selling to the customers.

 Now coming to Stock, one can say it is more of a plain jane.
 Stock refers to the product that a company sells to its customers.
-Now it may really sound simple but there is more to it than meets the eye.
-As per definition, the finished goods that we just referred above qualifies the definition of stock and it may appear that it is all it could be.
+Now it may sound simple, but there is more to it than meets the eye.
+As per definition, the finished goods that we just referred above qualifies the definition of stock, and it may be all it could be.

-- Actually, the word stock in more of a business buzzword, unlike inventory which is an accounting buzzword.
+- The word stock in more of a business buzzword, unlike inventory, which is an accounting buzzword.
 So, what’s the catch?
-There are numerous companies which sell many products which may be at different levels of processing in a value chain to a variety of customer base.
+Numerous companies sell many products which may be at different levels of processing in a value chain to a variety of customer base.

-- If a company sells furniture then the final finished furniture units are referred to a company’s stock.
+- If a company sells furniture, then the final finished furniture units are referred to as a company’s stock.
 But if the same company sells the wood or any other raw material or any work-in-progress product to its customers as well then, they also qualify to be tagged as stock.

-- A stock can include anything that company sells to the customers in order to strengthen the top line i.e. revenue.
+- A stock can include anything that the company sells to the customers in order to strengthen the top line i.e., revenue.

 - For example, Star Bucks sell its coffee, which is the finished product, to its customers.
 But at the same time, it also sells the raw coffee beans and other auxiliary products to enable its customers to brew the same coffee at the comfort of their home.
 Hence, all items sold to customers are stock.

-Inventory includes finished products, work-in-progress products and the raw material used to produce the finished and work-in-progress products.
-Whereas stock refers to any type of product that is sold by the company to its customers to generate revenue.
+Inventory includes finished products, work-in-progress products, and the raw material used to produce the finished and work-in-progress products.
+At the same time, stock refers to any type of product that is sold by the company to its customers to generate revenue.

-This has a been a guide to Inventory vs Stock.
-Here we also discuss the top difference between Inventory vs Stock along with infographics and comparison table.
+This article has been a guide to Inventory vs. Stock.
+Here we discuss the top difference between inventory and stock along with infographics and comparison table.
 You may also have a look at the following articles –